tombaeyens/pwe/README.md

     * A workflow-engine-generated reference to the activity instance can be passed to the external service.  the external service then has to pass it back when signalling completion of the external activity.
     * Alternatively, the activity can set business data on the async continuation. (aka correlation data).
 That way, the external service doesn't have to have the engine generated reference to the activity id.
 But it can find the async continuation based on the business data it already has.

-# Implementation aspects

-  * Tail recursion (call stack) vs atomic operations
-  * Workflow engine API
+# Workflow engine API

   * deploy a workflow
+    * workflow versioning
+    * instance migration
+    * workflow part of a larger application?
   * start a workflow instance
   * send a message to signal the end of an activity instance
+  * create a new data type dynamically
+  * create a new activity type dynamically

+# Implementation aspects

+  * Multi tenancy
+  * Access control
   * Persistence
     * Store, load and resume execution
     * Transactional workflow instance state changes